geopandas/geopandas/doc/source/docs/user_guide/aggregation_with_dissolve.rst

 Spatial data are often more granular than needed.
 For example, you might have data on sub-national units, but you're actually interested in studying patterns at the level of countries.

-In a non-spatial setting, when all you need are summary statistics of the data, you can aggregate data using the :meth:`~pandas.DataFrame.groupby` function.
+In a non-spatial setting, when you need summary statistics of the data, you can aggregate data using the :meth:`~pandas.DataFrame.groupby` function.
 But for spatial data, you sometimes also need to aggregate geometric features.
 In the GeoPandas library, you can aggregate geometric features using the :meth:`~geopandas.GeoDataFrame.dissolve` function.

 :meth:`~geopandas.GeoDataFrame.dissolve` can be thought of as doing three things: